Program begins September 3rd

 Still not sure?

-Did you ever get out of a relationship with a guy only to realize once you weren’t together that he was kind of a jerk?
+Did you ever get out of a relationship with someone only to realize once you weren’t together that they were kind of a jerk?

-Eventually, you found a new boyfriend but after a while you were like... what the hell, how did I end up in the same crappy relationship all over again?!
+Eventually, you found a new partner but after a while you were like... what the hell, how did I end up in the same crappy relationship all over again?!

 Yep.
 Been there, done that many times over.

 You got right back into the same relationship because YOU hadn’t changed!
-You just took all your old beliefs and applied them to a new guy.
+You just took all your old beliefs and applied them to a new person.

 What will your relationship with alcohol look like in the future?
 I don’t know.
 That’s for you to discover.